 Electric Cars in 2024: Global Overview and Forecast

 So far in 2024, electric car sales have remained strong, continuing the upward trend from 2023, a year where almost 14 million new EVs were registered globally.
-EV sales in 2024 could reach around 17 million, an increase of over 20% compared to 2023 and accounting for over a fifth of total car sales.
+EV sales in 2024 could reach around 17 million, an increase of more than 20% compared to 2023.

 What percentage of new cars are electric?
 The percentage of electric cars in the world has increased dramatically in recent years; they are expected to account for over a fifth of all new car sales in 2024.